Enigheden: History

 The company was initially based in rented premises at the corner of Falkoner Allé and Grundtvigsvej.
 They soon proved too small but the company could not afford to move to larger ones.
 This problem was in 1898 solved by Lyngsie by entering into a 10-year partnership with Det Danske Mælke Compagnie, a newly established company with plenty of capital but still only a small customer base.
 As part of the agreement Mælkeriet Enigheden moved its operations to Det Danske Mælke Compagnie's site on Solbjergvej.

 Mælkeriet Enigheden grew steadily over the next few years, increasing its revenues from DKK 600,000 in 1898 to DKK 1.7 millions in 1911.
 The number of wagons and horses had at the same time increased from 20 wagons and 22 horses in 1898 to 49 wagons and 82 horses in 1911.

 By 1906, the company had therefore once again run out of space.
 It therefore relocated to rented premises in the former Dohlmann's Glue Factory on Alexandravej in the Outer Nørrebro area.
 The building, which stood on a one-hectare (2.5-acre) site, had its own waterworks.
 The property was later purchased by the company for DKK 207,000.

 In the 1920s, Mælkeriet Enigheden developed into one of the largest processors and distributors on the Danish market.
 In 1921, the company purchased the estate Lautrupgaard at Ballerup-Måløv.
 The estate covered approximately 200 hectare of farmland.
 It also acquired a number of smaller dairy products companies.

 The position as managing director of the company was in the 1940s taken over by Viggo Eigtved.
 In the 1950s and 1960s, as refrigerators became more common, the need for direct delivery of fresh milk to consumers disappeared.
 Enigheden adapted to the new market situation by instead delivering milk to grocery shops.
 The Danish dairy market was consolidated up through the 1960s as may smaller cooperative dairy companies merged into larger players.
 Mejeriselskabet Danmark (later MD Foods) was established in 1970.
 It acquired Det Danske Mælke Compagnie in 1975 and Enigheden was acquired in 1996.

 Buildings

-A new main building was in 1923 built to a Baroque Revival style design by Heinrich Hansen.
+The existing main building was constructed in 1923 to a B Baroque Revival style design by Heinrich Hansen.
 The complex was adapted for use as offices in 2009.
-It was in 2018 acquired by C. W. Obel and the Lundbeck Foundation through the company Obel-LFI Ejendomme.
+In 2012 it was acquired by C. W. Obel and the Lundbeck Foundation through the company Obel-LFI Ejendomme.